moorepants/eme134/content/pages/syllabus.rst

    *Vehicle Dynamics, Stability, and Control*, Dean Karnopp, 2nd Edition, CRC Press.
    ISBN 978-1-4665-6085-7 [`Book Information`_]

-The first edition of the book, titled "Vehicle Stability" is likely sufficient.
+The first edition of the book, titled "Vehicle Stability" is likely sufficient but the problem sets will not necessarily match.
 We will also provide you with free online resources and other supplementary materials.

 .. _Book Information: https://www.crcpress.com/Vehicle-Dynamics-Stability-and-Control-Second-Edition/Karnopp/p/book/9781466560857